You shouldn’t underestimate the benefits of having a doctor who focuses on nutrition.

 The relationship between doctor and patient is critical and built on trust.

-For this purpose, it’s essential that both of you are working on the same team to improve your health.
+For this purpose, it’s essential that both are working on the same team to improve health.

-Providing urgent medical treatment isn’t required, then a doctor knowledgeable in nutrition should understand if you want to focus on diet rather than simply jumping on a pill.
+Providing urgent medical treatment isn’t required, then a doctor knowledgeable in nutrition should understand if someone wants to focus on diet rather than simply jumping on a pill.

 Millions of people around the world are taking daily drugs for cholesterol, lowering blood sugar, acid reflux and more.
 But how many of them need to?
-Even more concerning is that these drugs often have dangerous side effects.
+This is especially important when many of these drugs have potentially dangerous side effects.

 Nutrition intervention should be the priority, and drugs should be an option if that fails.